-- A. This Section is also intended to foster compact development patterns using flexible regulations for density and lot dimensions and to promote and encourage creativity in neighborhood design. - B. The Town wishes to encourage the use of Open Space Design because Open Space Design results in the preservation of contiguous open space and important environmental resources, while allowing design flexibility. - 1.
-Open Space Design reduces development impacts on farmland, forests, wildlife habitats, large tracts of contiguous open space, environmentally sensitive areas, steep slopes, hilltops, and historically significant areas. - 2.
-To encourage this type of development, Open Space Design is allowed by right, subject only to the requirements of the Regulations Governing the Subdivision of Land. - 3.
-An Open Space Design that does not require approval as a subdivision is allowed by right subject to Site Plan approval by the Planning Board. - C. In order to encourage small subdivisions to follow Open Space Design principles, there is no minimum parcel size or number of lots required for an Open Space Design.
+This section is also intended to foster compact development patterns using flexible regulations for density and lot dimensions and to promote and encourage creativity in neighborhood design.
+The Town wishes to encourage the use of Open Space Design because Open Space Design results in the preservation of contiguous open space and important environmental resources, while allowing design flexibility.
+Open Space Design reduces development impacts on farmland, forests, wildlife habitats, large tracts of contiguous open space, environmentally sensitive areas, steep slopes, hilltops, and historically significant areas.

+To encourage this type of development, Open Space Design is allowed by right, subject only to the requirements of the Regulations Governing the Subdivision of Land.
+An Open Space Design that does not require approval as a subdivision is allowed by special permit subject to approval by the Planning Board.
+In order to encourage small subdivisions to follow Open Space Design principles, there is no minimum parcel size or number of lots required for an Open Space Design.